 What About My Results?

 A radiologist will look at the ultrasound images and send a report to your primary doctor.
-He’ll call to explain the results to you.
+They’ll call to explain the results to you.

-Depending on what your doctor finds, he may order a follow-up exam or additional imaging tests, like an MRI.
+Depending on what your doctor finds, they may order a follow-up exam or additional imaging tests, like an MRI.